An Oscillation-Free Real Fluid Quasi-Conservative Finite Volume Method for Transcritical and Phase-Change Flows: Numerical Verification

 \section{Numerical Verification}

 In this section, we present a comprehensive numerical verification of the proposed RFQC scheme with n-dodecane as the test fluid.
-First, we quantitatively assess the energy conservation error and convergence properties through a smooth density wave advection case where the fluid state crosses the saturation line, involving gas-liquid mixtures.
+First, we quantitatively assess the energy conservation error and convergence properties through a smooth density wave advection case where the fluid state crosses the saturation line, involving vapor-liquid mixtures.
 Subsequently, we examine Riemann problems for n-dodecane—including transcritical, flash evaporation, and subcritical impinging cases—to validate the accuracy of the proposed method against the Pressure-Based (PB) and Double Flux (DF) methods .
 The exact solutions for these Riemann problems are calculated via the algorithms from our previous works \cite{Bai2025,Bai2026}.
-Finally, we demonstrate the robustness of the proposed method through a one-dimensional shock-interface interaction problem.

 The Peng-Robinson (P-R) EoS is adopted throughout this section.
-Internal energy is computed via analytical integration of the P-R EoS, as detailed in Appendix \ref{app:PR_EOS}.
-Thermodynamic parameters for n-dodecane are provided in Appendix \ref{app:dodecane}.
+Internal energy is computed via analytical integration of the P-R EoS, as detailed in \ref{app:PR_EOS}.
+Thermodynamic parameters for n-dodecane are provided in \ref{app:dodecane}.
 Fugacity equilibrium and saturation properties are calculated following the procedures in \cite{Bai2026}.
 For the numerical implementation, all methods employ the HLLC Riemann solver \cite{Toro2009} with first-order discretization in both time and space.
+The detailed discretization method is provided in \ref{app:Discrete}